Anatomical Sciences and Neurobiology (PhD)

 Program Requirements

 All students must complete the Anatomical Sciences and Neurobiology (ASNB) required courses, and students funded via the Integrated Programs in Biomedical Sciences (IPIBS) must complete the IPIBS required courses (listed below).
-All students must also complete at least sixteen (16) credit hours of ASNB core courses (listed below).
+All students must also complete at least sixteen (16) credit hours of ASNB core courses (listed below, at least one statistics course should be included).
 Additional elective coursework may be taken to enhance the student's individual program of study.
-Each student must complete a minimum of 30 total credit hours, of which fifteen (15) credit hours must be non-research courses in the major subject area.
+Each student must complete a minimum of 30 total credit hours, of which sixteen (16) credit hours must be non-research courses in the major subject area.

 At least one-half of the credits counted toward the degree must be 600-level courses or above (excluding research credit hours).
 Courses with course numbers, 500 to 599, open to both advanced undergraduate and graduate students, can be taken by graduate students for graduate credit (additional course requirements must be completed).
 Up to six (6) credit hours of earned graduate credit hours can be transferred upon request from other accredited institutions, as long as the coursework was taken within three years prior to the student's admission to the program (see transfer credit information within the graduate catalog) and a grade of B or better was earned.